Toxaris/adserver-prototype/README.md

     Haskell toolchain.

-The first build can take some time because stack will download and compile all dependencies.
+The first build can take some time because stack will download and compile all (transitive) dependencies.
 Later builds will be faster.

 ## How to run automated tests